herotc/legion.herodamage.com/_rogue/dpgate.md

 {% include layout-parts/ads/inarticle.jekyll %}

 At this moment, the only way to check it is to build SimulationCraft from the sources or use Raidbots 'nightly'.
-Here is two pics showing how big the impact is, see how we went from bottom to top in 2 weeks.
+Here is two pics showing how big the impact is, see how we went from last to first in 2 weeks thanks to bugs.
 Do remember that we are still working on this, so we might optimize it furthermore.

 ![Assassination buildswith and without the bug](/assets/wow/img/rogue/dpgate/assassination.png "Assassination buildswith and without the bug")